 Following the application submittal process described above, the State Engineer will consider the pilot project application, comments received, and the joint report, if any.
-The State Engineer will then make a written determination as to whether the pilot project can operate without causing injury and without impairing compliance with any interstate compact, as further described in Section II.J., below.
+The State Engineer will then Within 15 days after receiving the joint report, or if the Board does not receive any comments on the application, within 30 days of the end of the comment period, the State Engineer will make a written determination as to whether the pilot project can operate without causing injury and without impairing compliance with any interstate compact, as further described in Section II.J., below.
 The State Engineer's written determination will also provide terms and conditions necessary for pilot project operation and administration.